BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 The functoid has one mandatory parameter:

-1. Input string which contains leading zeros which need to be removed.
+1. Input string that contains leading zeros that need to be removed.

-The output of the functoid is an integer which is equal to the input instance but then with the leading zeros removed.
+The output of the functoid is an integer equal to the input instance, with the leading zeros removed.

 Custom Advanced Functoids